 The use of fully modern electronic instruments such as keyboards, electric guitars, or basses are not allowed.
 Amplified acoustic instruments are acceptable within the above terms.

 Sales of CDs or other merchandise, and other soliciting, is strictly prohibited inside the Performing Arts Venues and University Blocks, as is "passing the hat."
-If you have merchandise to sell, you may contract with a merchant to sell it for you in the marketplace spaces, or register as a Pennsic merchant.
+If you have merchandise to sell, you may contract with a merchant to sell it for you in the marketplace spaces, or register as a Pennsic merchant yourself.

 There are no "traditional time slots" in the Performing Arts Tent.
 Be specific in asking for your date and time and please prepare to be flexible.
 Each request will be considered based on the following criteria: